Here’s a number that may shock you: about one in five American adults do not have a credit score.

 Alternative credit data is data derived from sources other than traditional credit reporting information.
 This may include data from ASFPs, utility payments, rent payments, full-file public records, and financial information that consumers can choose to share, such as bank account information (known as “consumer-permissioned data”).

-While alternative data does have the potential to help millions of consumers become credit visible, for a majority of them, that may not be a good thing.
+While alternative data does have the potential to help millions of consumers become credit visible, for many of them, that may not be a good thing.
 FICO’s preliminary research using their alternative data scoring model showed that two-thirds of newly scored consumers ended up with a score that was below 620, which is considered bad credit.

 Furthermore, the National Consumer Law Center has argued that the negative effects of such a credit scoring system would disproportionately impact people of color and low-income consumers.

-Alternative data may represent a possible solution to credit invisibility, but it should be implemented in a way that does not simply perpetuate and amplify the credit inequality that consumers already struggle with.
+Alternative data may represent a possible solution to credit invisibility, but it should be implemented in a way that does not simply perpetuate and amplify the credit inequality that disadvantaged consumers already struggle with.

 It’s clear that credit invisibility, lack of access to credit, and inequality in the credit system are not going away anytime soon.

-It’s incredibly difficult to get approved for a primary account when you don’t have any credit history to show lenders that you can be trusted.
-However, you can start to build credit history even without opening a primary account by piggybacking on someone else’s credit.
+It’s very difficult to get approved for a primary account when you don’t have any credit history to show lenders that you can be trusted.
+However, you can start to build a credit history even without opening a primary account by becoming associated with someone else’s credit record.
+This is actually a fairly common way for consumers to start establishing credit.

 However, it can be difficult to find someone to take on this role, since it not only requires someone with good credit but someone who would be willing to be on the hook for your debt if you cannot repay it.